 Today we take a look at historic FIFA World Cup prize money pools from 1982 to the most recent world cup 2018.
-The sheer increase in prize money is massive where it went from $20 million awarded in 1982 world cup to $1 billion prize money pool distributed in FIFA World Cup 2018 and the record breaking $1 billion fund expected for 2022 World Cup in Qatar.
+The sheer increase in prize money is massive where it went from $20 million awarded in 1982 world cup to $400 million prize money pool distributed in FIFA World Cup 2018 and the record breaking $440 million confirmed for 2022 World Cup in Qatar.

 So before the compare prize money fund of past fifa world cups, its important to know what exactly makes up this prize money fund and how it is distributed.

 What is FIFA World Cup Prize Money Fund: